 Coffee, in its relation to international markets, has been running under a self destructive premise.
 Only the cheapest will survive.
 Big conglomerates cash in on the competitive rivalry between the countries that can produce the cheapest (in such view caring for the environment or the people just adds costs), this strategy hurts all countries.
 Countless industries such as banks, traders and logistic operators have been gradually increasing their take from the coffee business, hurting the farmers as a result.
 Less and less people want to take the agricultural risk of growing coffee.
 It requires a long term commitment investing time and money for at least four years, fingers crossed the climate cooperates, before seeing any return.
-Despite all the challenges, once we were presented with the opportunity in 2015 to have a small half-planted coffee farm in the Chalatenango region.
-We absolutely fell in love with it and its features, it has a very steep slope bordering a natural creek at the bottom of a 60 meters drop from the top.
+Despite all the challenges, once we were presented with the opportunity to have a small half-planted coffee farm in the Chalatenango region in 2015, we went for it.
+We absolutely fell in love with the land and its features, it has a very steep slope bordering a natural creek at the bottom of a 60 meters drop from the top.
 We named the farm Balam, jaguar in Mayan language and the king of the Mesoamerican forest.

 We started with three hectares in 2016 and started to reforest the empty sections with Pacamara and Gesha plants.
 In 2018 we planted SL-28 and a heirloom Ethiopian variety.
 By 2018 we expanded a bit to make a total extension to roughly six hectares.
 Shade protection, soil management and nature preservation are at the heart of this small farm.
 Balam has mostly pine shade trees, some of them very old, and very steep terrain.